Veterans

 Participate in all recommended mental health care, substance use treatment, medical care, group or individual therapy, case management and other VIS related services and programs.

-Alcohol and drug testing.
+Agree to alcohol and drug testing.

 Not incur additional charges.